 Confused about an idea discussed in lecture or in a project handout?
 If we don’t have to look at your code to answer your question, conceptual hours are a great place to meet other students and talk to a TA.
 Your question will get answered much faster here than at the regular hours line.
 There’s no signup form — just walk in!

-TA hours are a great resource to discuss 1-on-1 with a TA about course material and assignments.
-However, please be sure to check our the TA Hours policy and the Piazza page before getting in line.
+Debugging Hours are a great resource to discuss 1-on-1 with a TA about your code and learn how to solve your bugs; however, please be sure to check our the TA Hours policy and the Piazza page before getting in line.

 If you have a question that’s not about the course content, come talk to an HTA during this time.
 This includes discussions on course policies, the CS concentration, or handling the work-life balance in and out of the department.